mshaneck/mshaneck.github.io/SLAE32/slae32-assignment5.md

 Student ID: SLAE-1009

-Take three payload samples from msfpayload analyze using ndisasm, libemu, gdb present analysis
+Assignment 5 requires that I take three payloads from msfvenom and analyze them using ndisasm, libemu, and gdb.

 My first thought was to analyze at least one meterpreter shellcode.
 Alas, they are enormous and I would like to do more with the rest of my life instead of analyzing almost 1MB of shellcode.
 So instead, I opted for shorter ones.
 First, I wanted to look at their reverse tcp shellcode.
 I managed to get mine into 100 bytes, but the Metasploit one is 68 bytes, so I really wanted to see their approach on that one.
 Second, I wanted to look at their implementation of adduser.
 For the last one, I had noticed in viewing the payload options that they all had some extra options and one that intrigued me was PrependChrootBreak.
 I was not sure off the top of my head how they would do that and so I thought that would go well with the read_file shellcode.